Azure-Samples/active-directory-dotnet-iwa-v2/README.md

 If you don't want to use this automation, follow the steps below

-#### Choose the Azure AD tenant where you want to create your applications
+#### Choose the Microsoft Entra tenant where you want to create your applications

 As a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) using either a work or school account or a personal Microsoft account.
-1. If your account is present in more than one Azure AD tenant, select `Directory + Subscription` at the top right corner in the menu on top of the page, and switch your portal session to the desired Azure AD tenant.
+1. If your account is present in more than one Microsoft Entra tenant, select `Directory + Subscription` at the top right corner in the menu on top of the page, and switch your portal session to the desired Microsoft Entra tenant.
-1. In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations**.
+1. In the left-hand navigation pane, select the **Microsoft Entra ID** service, and then select **App registrations**.

 #### Register the client app (iwa-console)